mikependon/RepoDB.NET/pages/classes/cancellabletracelog.md

 }
 ```

-> By setting the `throwException` argument to `True`, an exception will be thrown back to the actual operation.
+> By setting the `throwException` argument to `true`, an exception will be thrown back to the actual operation.